Creating a Career Development Plan: Tips and Strategies

 - Offers a structure for self-improvement

-Creating a career development plan involves analyzing strengths and weaknesses in skillsets and then taking proactive steps towards professional growth.
+Creating a career development plan involves analyzing abilities and strengths then implementing active steps to professional growth.

-The first step to create your career development plan is to review your current skills, abilities strengths, weaknesses, and areas in which you could benefit from improvement.
+The first step when creating your career development plan is to assess your current skills, abilities strengths, weaknesses, and areas where improvement is needed.

 Ask yourself these questions: